 The recommendations contained in that certain "Geotechnical Engineering Review of Gilman Street Temporary Support of Excavation Design" dated January 21, 2021 and issued by R.W.
 Gillespie & Associates, Inc., a copy of which is attached hereto and incorporated herein as Exhibit C;

 The Temporary Excavation Support Design Package approved by Paul A. Deterling, P.E., principal design engineer with Earthwork Engineering, Inc., on behalf of Licensee attached hereto and incorporated herein as Exhibit D;

+The response to recommendations contained in “Response to RW Gillespie & Associates Review of Gilman St. Temporary Support of Excavation Design Letter dated 1/21/21,” prepared by Turner Construction Company and dated February 10, 2021, a copy of which is incorporated herein as Exhibit E;

 Each of the "Technical Review Source Documents" referenced in Exhibit C, as those documents may be amended from time to time.